A Community for Community Psychiatry: Welcome Home

 SMART tool

-The Self-Assessment for Modification of Anti-Racism Tool (SMART) was created in the aftermath of the high - profile deaths of several Black individuals at the hands of law enforcement in 2020.
-It is intended for use by organizations interested in self-directed, sustained anti-racism work.
+The Self-Assessment for Measuring and Addressing Racism Tool (SMART) is intended for use by organizations interested in self-directed, sustained anti-racism work.

 AACP Board Certification